Reading Terminal Market: Decline

 The Great Depression of the 1930s brought hardship to the market.
 By the late 1930s, merchants were under increasing pressure from the AFL and CIO to join their respective labor unions.
 This led to a series of strikes that further disrupted business.
 The introduction and proliferation of supermarkets also hurt market business during the 1930s.
 One of these new establishments opened across 12th street, directly competing with the Reading Terminal Market.
 Pressure to compete with supermarkets led to fewer stalls being run by farmers, and more being run by middle men reselling a variety of goods.

 Despite the turmoil brought on by the depression and new competition, the Reading Terminal Market remained afloat during the 1930s.
 By some accounts, the market did rather well.
 According to George H. Eltien, then superintendent, the market was shipping phone orders to 38 states, Canada, and Mexico throughout the decade.
 Pressure from supermarkets was not hurting all of the merchants.
 Ten of the market's 64 merchants had been there since its founding in 1892.
-In 1930, the Reading Terminal Market Merchants Association established as an effort to promote and advertise the market and avoid losing any more business.
+In 1930, the Reading Terminal Market Merchants Association was established as an effort to promote and advertise the market and avoid losing any more business.
 The Association was responsible for several promotional events including the first annual Food Show and Home Progress Exhibitions.
 It also helped to fund a 1934 renovation of the market's facade that installed new electric lights and window decorations.

 America's involvement in World War II during the 1940s affected the Market primarily in a positive way.
 In 1944, the most economically straining year of the war, the Market was at 97 percent occupancy.
 Food shortages brought on by the war increased the demand for the market's goods.
 On May 9, 1946, the Reading Terminal Market experienced its largest recorded crowd.
 Over 12,000 people gathered at the market to purchase meat, poultry, and pork products that were unavailable elsewhere due to shortages.

 The suburbanization of America and decline of the railroads in the 1950s and 1960s severely affected the market.
 The market began running on a deficit in 1954, and by 1959 was only 70 percent occupied, forcing Reading to raise rents.
 The state-of-the-art cold storage facility was shut down and dismantled, forcing tenants to supply their own storage.
-Several other events hurt the market and its merchants financially.
-The Dock Street wholesale market was closed and demolished as part of the urban renewal program in Society Hill.
-This hurt many resellers at the Reading Market who depended on the Dock Street market for inventory.
+The closure and demolition of the Dock Street wholesale market as part of Society Hill's urban renewal program also impacted many resellers who relied on it for inventory.

 The Reading Railroad Company filed for bankruptcy in 1971, and ceased to function as a railroad business in 1976.
 The company continued to serve mainly as a real estate business, but paid little attention to managing and promoting the market, and pondered ways to get rid of the market so that it would be easier to sell the terminal building.